tareq1988/wp-recaptcha-integration/README.md

 - NoCaptcha only works with JavaScript enabled.

-- On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
+- On a **Contact Form 7** when the reCaptcha is disabled (e.g. for logged in users) the field label will be still visible.
 This is due to CF7 Shortcode architecture, and can't be fixed.

+  You should also leave the Contact Form 7 internal recaptcha unconfigured (since CF7 4.3).
+  CF7 will fall back to WP recaptcha then.
+Having both recaptchas configured will result in conflicts.

   To handle this there is a filter `recaptcha_disabled_html`.
 You can return a message for your logged-in users here.